dovecot/documentation/docs/contributing.md

    The commit message should use imperative language ("Fix", "Change", "Add"), not past-tense ("Fixed", "Changed", "Added").
-Use a single prefix term that describes the area of the documentation the commit affects (e.g., "settings", "fts").
+Use a single prefix term that describes the area of that the documentation the commit affects (e.g., "settings", "fts").
    ```shell
    git commit -am "installation: Fix a typo in the installation guide"